ironhack-labs/lab-bulma-components/README.md

 ![](https://i.imgur.com/qrfQG18.png)

 Because there are many cases to code, focus on the following classes: `is-primary`, `is-success`, `is-danger`.

 If you need any help, you can have a look how to take the content between an opening tag and a closing tag: [Children in JSX](https://reactjs.org/docs/jsx-in-depth.html#children-in-jsx)

+Change your `Navbar` component so it uses the `CoolButton` component for the "Login" and "Signup" buttons.

 #### Bonus